portlandcodeschool/jsi/_posts/00-02-01-input-serialization.md

 Serialization is the process of converting data&mdash;objects, strings, numbers, booleans, etc. into a format that can be _persisted_, or stored somehow.
 Usually the first step will be converting that data into a _stream_ of bytes (which is pretty much the same as a string).
 We'll be storing serialized data in files.

-The reverse, deserialization, simply converts that stream of data back into usable objects.
+Deserialization is the inverse: it converts a stream of serialized data back into usable structures.

 ### Formats